Shanda-Group-Ltd/SMHC_llm_psychiatry_study/README.md

 The related dialogue data and EMR data are waiting for approval under Ethics Review Board for opening to the public.

-You can apply the access of the data set by email to: shihao.xu@thetahealth.ai, ianhua.chen@smhc.org.cn, xun.jiang@thetahealth.ai.
+You can apply the access of the data set by email to: xun.jiang@thetahealth.ai, jianhua.chen@smhc.org.cn, or shihao.xu@thetahealth.ai,

 ## Requirements